hep-gc/cloud-scheduler/README.md

 On Red Hat-like systems you can enable it to run at boot with:

     # chkconfig cloud_scheduler on

+NOTE: If you've used a non-default Python, you may need to set the PYTHON variable in the init script.
+If you've installed in a non-default location, you may need to set your EXECUTABLEPATH variable.

 ## Configuring a VM for EC2 / Eucalyptus